palantir/gradle-baseline/README.md

 3. stores the HTML output of tests in `$CIRCLE_ARTIFACTS/junit`

-## com.palantir.baseline-versions
+## com.palantir.baseline-versions (deprecated)

+_Deprecated in favour of [gradle-consistent-versions](https://github.com/palantir/gradle-consistent-versions)_

-Sources version numbers from a root level `versions.props` file.
+Uses nebula dependency recommender to source version numbers from a root level `versions.props` file.
 This plugin should be applied in an `allprojects` block.
 It is effectively a shorthand for the following:

 ```gradle
 buildscript {